rust-lang/docs.rs/crates/bin/docs_rs_run_build/README.md

 ## Sandbox image

 The normal docs.rs build image is used by default.
+It contains a broad set of native libraries so that docs.rs can build crates with system dependencies, but that compatibility makes the initial download large.
+As of 2026-09-03, the current amd64 image has approximately 3.4 GB of compressed layers and takes more space after extraction.

 For faster testing with the smaller image used by the build library's integration tests, pass:

 ```console
 docs_rs_run_build --small-image
 ```

+The corresponding amd64 micro image is approximately 259 MB compressed.
+It is a good choice when the crate does not rely on native packages available only in the full image; otherwise, use the default image for the closest reproduction of docs.rs.

 A custom image and its resolution policy can be selected with `--image` and `--image-source`.

+### Caching the image in CI

+The example workflow intentionally does not use `actions/cache` for the Docker image.
+GitHub-hosted runners have a fresh Docker daemon for each job, and saving then restoring a multi-gigabyte image generally transfers roughly the same data while adding cache storage and `docker save`/`docker load` overhead.

+For frequent builds, prefer one of these approaches:

+- Use `--small-image` when the crate does not need the full image's native dependencies.
+- Run multiple documentation checks in the same job, where Docker reuses the already-pulled layers.
+- Use a self-hosted runner with a persistent Docker daemon.
+The default `local-or-remote` image policy then reuses its local image; use `--image-source remote` when the job must refresh the image tag.

 ## Build behavior and exit status